rtbrick/bngblaster/docsrc/sources/access/traffic.rst

 .. note::

-    All traffic sent from a network or a10nsp interfaces function is called downstream.
+    All traffic sent from a network or A10NSP interface function is called downstream.
 All traffic sent from an access interface function is called upstream.